meril27/UI-UX-Experiment1/README.md

 To develop a clear understanding of User Interface (UI) and User Experience (UX) design principles through practical analysis, real-world comparisons, and hands-on experimentation with professional UI/UX design tools.
 ## Algorithm:
 Hands-on UI/UX Experiments:

 a.
-Explore the fundamentals of UI and UX
+Explore the fundamentals of UI and UX.

 b.
 Differentiate between UI and UX using real-world case studies.

 c.
 Illustrate the relationship between UI and UX in design.

 d.
 Demonstrate various UI/UX design tools in detail.

 ## Output: